 Telluride was originally called Columbia but was changed pretty early on to avoid confusion with a town of the same name in California.

-Folklore has it that the name actually comes from the saying ‘To hell you ride’, in regards to the dangerous journey through the mountains that miners had to make to reach the town.
+Folklore has it that the name comes from the saying ‘To hell you ride’, regarding the dangerous journey through the mountains that miners had to make to reach the town.
 I like that story better.

 Another fun fact about Telluride is that it was here in 1889 that Butch Cassidy robbed his first bank.
 Telluride was Butch Cassidy’s training ground – put that on a T-shirt.